Phineas/instaupdate/README.md

 Update your name, location, URL, descriptions (bios), banners and much more on every website at once.

 ## Usage

+# DEPRECATED
+As this project now uses babel to compile, we will create a npm repo to publish the project.
+More details soon!

 First, you will need to clone this repo using:

 ```shell